Charles Gondouin

-Charles Gondouin (21 July 1875 in Paris – 25 December 1947 in Paris) was a French rugby union player and tug of war competitor, who competed in the 1900 Summer Olympics.
+Charles Gondouin (21 July 1875 – 25 December 1947) was a French rugby union player and tug of war competitor who competed in the 1900 Summer Olympics.
 He was a member of the French rugby union team, which won the gold medal.
 Gondouin studied at the Lycée Condorcet, then worked as a sports journalist.
 He also participated in the tug of war competition and won a silver medal as a member of French team.
-He was killed on Christmas Eve when he was struck by a car in Paris while returning from a meeting for a racing club in france.
+He was killed on Christmas Eve when he was struck by a motorist in Paris while returning from a meeting for a racing club in France.